jjocelyngonzalez/nail-portfolio/README.md

 - CSS

 ## 🌱 Ideas for Future Improvement
-1. Add JavaScript functionality for interactive elements (like image sliders or modals).
+1. Add JavaScript so the booking can process more interactively and be saved.
-2. Connect to a real database or API to dynamically load portfolio items.
+2. Integrate a calendar so clients can choose a specific date and time.
-3. Add a contact form with validation and email support.
+3. Add a section for client reviews.